The question of whether coaches should subscribe to a life coach directory comes up a lot in the Fully Booked Coach Facebook support group.

 And it’s easy to understand why.

-It’s hard building a loyal social media following of people who trust you and want to engage with you.
+After all, it’s hard building a loyal social media following of people who trust you and want to engage with you.

-It’s hard learning SEO (search engine optimization) and getting your blog posts to rank on Google so that potential clients can find you.
+It’s hard learning SEO (search engine optimization) and getting your blog posts to rank on Google so potential clients can find you.

-And even when you do all of those things, it’s still hard to get people to want to part with thousands of dollars for your coaching services.
+And even when you do all those things, it’s still hard to get people to want to part with thousands of dollars for your coaching services.

-But, what if there was a virtual Yellow Pages, a life coaching directory where people can browse and choose the best coach to meet their needs – wouldn’t that be awesome?
+But what if there was a virtual Yellow Pages, a life coaching directory where people can browse and choose the best coach to meet their needs – wouldn’t that be awesome?

 No, probably not.